Childcare Options for Working Parents in Singapore

 The Reality of Dual-Income Childcare

-In Singapore, 68% of families with young children are dual-income households.
-Childcare is not optional - it is infrastructure that makes everything else possible.
-Yet choosing the right arrangement is one of the most consequential decisions working parents make, affecting finances, child development, and family stress levels.
+In Singapore, 68% of families with young children are dual-income.
+Childcare isn't optional — it's the foundation that makes both careers possible.
+Yet choosing the right arrangement is one of the most high-stakes decisions working parents make, affecting your wallet, your child's development, and your family's stress levels.

 Option 1: Full-Day Childcare Centre

-How it works: Drop off your child at 7-7:30am, pick up by 7pm.
+How it works: Drop off at 7-7:30am, pick up by 7pm.
 Meals, nap, and structured learning included.

 Cost: $3-$1,500/month depending on centre type and subsidies (see our childcare subsidies guide)